Artificial Intelligence

 About this survey

-Alumni has surveyed C-Suite leadership in the Aviation Industry to ascertain the commitment and current status of AI within the sector.
+Alumni Global has surveyed C-Suite leadership in the Aviation Industry to ascertain the commitment and current status of AI within the sector.
 Whilst the response level was relatively small, the results paint a picture of the opportunities and risks associated with AI that have to be addressed.

 The senior leaders we questioned comprised of: